monsieurbiz/SyliusMenuPlugin/README.md

 composer require monsieurbiz/sylius-menu-plugin
 ```

-Change your `config/bundles.php` file to add the line for the plugin :
+Change your `config/bundles.php` file to add the line for the plugin:

 ```php
 <?php